-What your audience remembers about what you said and how you made them feel is critical to influencing their perception of your business.
+Your audience remembers what you said and how you made them feel.
+This is critical to influencing their business perception.

-More importantly, how consistent you are in the message you convey through all business activities is what defines that lasting memory customers carry with them.
+More importantly, how consistent you are in the message you convey through all business activities defines what lasting memory customers carry with them.

 Your social media presence is an ad.
 The user manual included with your product is an ad.
-How your customer support representatives engage customers is an ad.
+How your customer support representatives engage, the customer is an ad.
 How your sales associates interact with customers is an ad.

 If your customers have no clue what experience they should be receiving, can you ever meet their expectations?
 Maybe by accident, on occasion.

-But if your customers have unclear expectations about what your brand stands for and delivers, then you can’t truly offer a quality experience to them — quality being how well your product meets the customer’s expectations.
+But if your customers have unclear expectations about what your brand stands for and delivers, you can’t truly offer a quality experience to the — quality being how well your product meets the customer’s expectations.

 It’s a brand guide that allows you to control your messaging across your entire organization.